jmr-lab/f1-etl-pipeline/README.md

 1. **Year Range**: All races must be between 1950 and the current year.
 2. **Race Winners**: Every race (year, round combination) must have at least one winner.
 The pipeline does not require exactly one winner because the dataset contains three races with two winners.
 3. **Status-Points Consistency**: Drivers marked `Not Qualified` or `Not Classified` must have 0 points.
 Disqualified drivers are not covered by this validation rule.

+## Troubleshooting

+### Download Failed

+If the Jolpica database download fails:

+- Check your internet connection
+- Verify the Jolpica endpoint is accessible: `curl https://api.jolpi.ca/data/dumps/download/delayed/?dump_type=csv`
+- Retry the workflow manually from the Actions tab

+### Data Freshness Check

+By default, the pipeline skips downloading if the most recent CSV file is less than 7 days old.
+To force a refresh:

+- Delete all CSV files in `data/raw/` and run again, or
+- Modify `days_threshold` in `src/fetch.py` to a lower value